 AWS S3 (Simple Storage Service) is a global object storage platform that can be used to store and retrieve any amount of data.

-- S3 is object-based: key-value pair.
+- An object is saved as a key-value pair.

 - Key: the name of an object